ejspider82-del/neo-english/README.md

     * **Rule Coding:** Creation of a *software* or *script* (e.g.: Python) that automates the 5-Step Algorithm and the /&#593;&#720;/ and /&#601;/ corrections from the **Table IV.2**.
     * **Rigorous Registration:** Each entry must register its Primary Grammatical Class, Syllable Division, and **Mandatory Stress** (**in the Master Dictionary** [Section VI]).
 * **Phase II: Development of Adoption Tools.**
-    * **Conversion Engine:** Development of an application that allows immediate bidirectional conversion (English $\leftrightarrow$ Neo-English) to facilitate initial learning.
+    * **Conversion Engine:** Development of an application that allows immediate bidirectional conversion (English &#8644; Neo-English) to facilitate initial learning.
     * **Base Didactic Material:** Creation of tutorials focused on **Strict SVO Syntax** and **Analytical Morphology**.
 * **Phase III: Expansion and Standardization.**
     * **Lexical Expansion by Normalization:** Rigorous application of the Normalization rules (Section IV) to **more English words** to expand the lexicon beyond the 3,000-word base.